Is Everybody Happy? (1929 film)

 Is Everybody Happy?
 (1929) is an American sound (All-Talking) pre-Code musical film starring Ted Lewis, Alice Day, Lawrence Grant, Ann Pennington, and Julia Swayne Gordon, directed by Archie Mayo, and released by Warner Bros.
-The music for the film was written by Harry Akst and Grant Clarke, except for "St. Louis Blues" by W. C. Handy and "Tiger Rag".
+Pictures.
+The music for the film was written by Harry Akst and Grant Clarke, except for "In the Land of Jazz" by J. Keirn Brennan and Ray Perkins, "St. Louis Blues" by W. C. Handy, and "Tiger Rag".
 The film's title comes from Lewis's catchphrase "Is everybody happy?"

 Plot

-Victor Molnár (Lawrence Grant), once the distinguished conductor of the Royal Symphony Orchestra in Budapest, has given up his career and emigrated to America with his wife (Julia Swayne Gordon) and his grown son, Ted (Ted Lewis).
+Victor Molnár, once the distinguished conductor of the Royal Symphony Orchestra in Budapest, has given up his career and emigrated to America with his wife and his grown son, Ted.
 Among the few possessions they bring is Victor's most treasured item—a violin gifted to him by Emperor Franz Joseph.

-During the ocean voyage to New York, Ted plays music on the steerage deck and catches the attention of several first-class passengers, including a beautiful young woman, Gail Wilson (Alice Day), who listens from above.
+During the ocean voyage to New York, Ted plays music on the steerage deck and catches the attention of several first-class passengers, including a beautiful young woman, Gail Wilson, who listens from above.

 Upon arrival in New York, the family settles into a modest apartment.
-Eager to begin his American life, Ted goes in search of Lena Schmitt (Ann Pennington), his old sweetheart from Hungary, now a dancer in the Ziegfeld Follies.
+Eager to begin his American life, Ted goes in search of Lena Schmitt, his old sweetheart from Hungary, now a dancer in the Ziegfeld Follies.
 Embarrassed by Ted's poor appearance, Lena coldly brushes him off and leaves with another man waiting at the stage door.

 Ted begins searching for work as a classical musician but is repeatedly turned away.
 His father, still devoted to high art and disdainful of jazz, insists that Ted only pursue serious orchestral music.
 When the rent comes due and they're out of money, Ted secretly pawns his father's precious violin—replacing it with a cheap copy hidden inside the original case.
 He tells his parents he's been hired by the New York Symphony.

 To avoid playing the fake violin in front of his father, Ted claims he's too busy with rehearsals at the theater.
 In truth, he's taken the advice of a music agent and bought a saxophone—symbol of modern American music.
 Practicing in the park, Ted again meets Gail, and they quickly become friends.
 Through her connection to Abrams, a theatrical manager, Ted lands a job playing saxophone at a Hungarian café.
 He performs under the stage name Ted Todd.

 Proud and unsuspecting, Victor and his wife gather neighbors to attend what they think will be Ted's debut with the Symphony Orchestra—only to find out Ted is not in the orchestra at all.
 On their way home, they stop in the Hungarian café and are shocked to see Ted performing in a flashy number, dressed in the operatic cape and top hat his father once wore on stage.
 Humiliated and furious, Victor disowns him.